TheBroox/Art-Institute-of-Chicago/README.md

 # Art Institute of Chicago SPA

-After a bit of research into public APIs, I settled on using the [Art Institute of Chicago's (AIC) API](https://api.artic.edu/docs/) for my code challenge.
+I recently discovered the [Art Institute of Chicago's (AIC) API](https://api.artic.edu/docs/) and decided to build a toy ap to access it.
 It exposes the entire collection of the Institute, both metadata about the pieces as well as images of every piece. <sup>*</sup>

 <small><sub>* It turns out that there are quite a few broken/missing image in their database unfortunately.
 If you happen to stumble across them please accept my apologies and let me encourage you to randomize the gallery again.</sub></small>